Skip to main content

 FacebookFacebookFacebookFacebook

-Renewing your car insurance in Ireland, your car tax, your National Car Tax (NCT) and getting an annual service, are all a must for vehicle owners, but that doesn’t mean you should ignore your car for the rest of the year.
-By performing monthly checks on your vehicle you will be optimising your fuel efficiency and keeping the manufacturer’s warranty valid.
+Renewing your car insurance, your car tax, your National Car Test (NCT) and getting an annual service, are all a 'must' for vehicle owners, but that doesn’t mean you should ignore your car for the rest of the year.
+By performing monthly checks on your vehicle, you will be optimising your fuel efficiency and, in a lot of cases, keeping the manufacturer’s warranty valid.

 If you don’t feel comfortable carrying out the checks yourself, then have a qualified mechanic do them for you.

 First things first, find your car’s manual.
-Most sellers leave it in the glove compartment of the car.
-The manual will tell you what needs to be checked in your car.
+You’ll generally find it in the glove compartment of the car or sometimes in a compartment under the passenger seat.
+The manual will tell you what needs to be checked in your car and how often you …should carry out the checks.
+Many car companies provide free downloadable manuals on their websites.

 Secondly, schedule a day each month into your diary for making the checks.
-Make your manual checks part of your routine, and write out a checklist of what you need to do.
+Make your manual checks part of your routine and write out a checklist of what you need to do.
+Or set task reminders on your phone if that suits better.

-Some of the most common monthly checks include the following:
+Five of the most common monthly checks are:

 Each tyre, including the spare, should be checked each month.
-Check the state of your tyres regularly, and ensure that the pressure is at the correct level as specified by the manufacturer.
+Check the state of your tyres regularly and ensure that the pressure is at the correct level as specified by the manufacturer.
 Most modern cars have a tyre pressure monitoring system, which lights up when there is low tyre pressure.
-It is important that car owners do not rely on this technology alone as all tyres should also be checked manually.
+It is important that car owners do not rely on this technology alone.
+All tyres should be checked manually.

 Check your wiper blades regularly to ensure they are clean and not in need of changing.
 Wiper blades should be replaced at least once a year.